-Keep the Lights Off – Expanding on this theme, if it’s past 11 or before sunrise, keep the lights off.
+Keep the lights off – Expanding on this theme, if it’s past 11 or before sunrise, keep the lights off.
 No one wants to be woken up by the light.
-Use a flashlight or the glow from your iPod.
+Use a flashlight or the glow from your iPod to find what you are looking for.
 There are people in the room who might not be able to sleep with the lights on.
 Please don’t disturb.

-Don’t Be Dirty! – Your mother is not here and no one wants some crazy food borne illness.
+Keep the kitchen clean – Your mother is not here, and no one wants some crazy foodborne illness.
 I bet you don’t either.
-Wash your dishes when you are done with them and, by wash, I mean with soap not just running your dishes under mildly warm water.
-And remember, if there is a still a film on the pan when you are done, it’s not clean.
+Wash your dishes when you are done with them, and by “wash,” I mean with soap, not just running your dishes under lukewarm water.
+If there is a still a film on the pan when you are done, it’s not clean.

-Pack Up Early – It’s hard to sleep late in hostels.
+Pack up early – It’s hard to sleep in at hostels.
 Everyone is packing their bags and moving out.
 New people are coming in.
 The guy above you is snoring like a freight train.
 Anything that can help us sleep later is always appreciated.
-So we love it when people pack their bags the night before as to minimize noise in the morning.
+So travelers love it when people pack their bags the night before so as to minimize noise in the morning.
 Bags rustling and zipping can get annoying.
-I know you can’t fully get rid of the noise but doing something to try to keep it down is goodwill that is greatly appreciated by others.
+I know you can’t fully get rid of the noise, but doing something to try to keep it down is goodwill that is greatly appreciated by others.

-Keep it Private – Don’t have sex in the dorm rooms.
-I mean seriously.
+Keep it private – Don’t have sex in the dorm rooms.
+I mean it, seriously.
 No one wants to hear you faking it.
-There’s a right way to have sex in a hostel and a wrong way.
-In the dorm room is the wrong way.
+There’s a right way to have sex in a hostel and a wrong way — and in the dorm room is the wrong way.